Dev-X25874/Gati/docs/source/gati.rst

 stationary. exploring other dataflows (e.g. row stationary) for convolution layers is a future work.

-For fully connected layers we use only one row of all available rows. outputs at each column are accumulated to previous value.
-This can be visualized as 1-D systolic array where the input are moved horizontally and each column receives a weight. you may notice from fully connected layers that a weight is only used once.
-Thus having 1-D (1-row x N-columns) systolic array is sufficient; as inputs are reused across weights, they are passed horizontally, while weights are not used more than once, they are passed vertically.
+For fully connected (FC) layers, only one row of SA is used for computation.
+The outputs at each column are accumulated to previous value.
+This can be visualized as 1-D SA where the input moves horizontally and each column receives a weight.
+It can be noticed that, in FC layers a weight is only used once.
+Thus having 1-D (1-row x N-columns) SA is sufficient; as inputs are reused across weights, they are passed horizontally, while weights are not used more than once, they are passed vertically.

 for other queries: roshni, shwet, shreeyash.